-The design of the housing 40 can vary.
-The housing 40 design: 1) in certain embodiments, provides for fluid flow through the membrane 44; and 2) in certain embodiments, provides for fluid flow across the surface of the membrane 44.
-In certain embodiments, the housing 40 may be designed to be reusable, i.e. after directing the sample through or across the membrane 44, the housing 40 can be opened, the membrane 44 or membrane 44 and support 46 are removed, and the housing 40 is cleaned for re-use.
+The configuration of the housing 40 can vary, as described in detail above.
+In the configurations described above, the housing 40 is configured to provide for fluid flow through the membrane 44.
+It should be appreciated, however, that the housing 40 may alternately be configured to provide for fluid flow across the surface of the membrane 44.
+Furthermore, the housing 40 may be configured to be reusable, i.e. after directing the sample through or across the membrane 44, the housing 40 can be opened, the membrane 44 or membrane 44 and support 46 are removed, and the housing 40 is cleaned for re-use.
 The housing 40 is re-used by placing a membrane 44 or membrane 44 with support 46 into the housing 40 and closing the housing 40, for example, by connecting threaded pieces together.
-The housing 40 may be fabricated of: 1) low-extractable plastic, metal, or glass that is manually driven by hand; and 2) in certain embodiments, made from low-extractable plastic, metal, or glass that is driven by a mechanical, electromechanical, or other driving force.

 The retention device 26 may also include in certain embodiments, a fluid pump such as, but not limited to, a peristaltic pump.